risendot/recruitment-weather-app/README.md

 # Application Requirements and informations

-Application should allow user to find current weather in localization they're actually at / looking for.
-Application should allow:
+Application should allow user to find current weather in localization they're actually at / looking for:

 * Authorization - there should be possibility to authorize user (registration, logging in) - be it working backend, or just fake frontend authorization (i.e. if password matches string).
 User shall provide: Username, Password, Email.
 * Browse available locations - some popular ones like San francisco, Washington, London, Paris, Warsaw